byuflowlab/OpenMDAO.jl/docs/src/index.md

 OpenMDAO.jl consists of three pieces of software:

   * OpenMDAOCore.jl: A small, pure-Julia package that allows users to define Julia code that will eventually be used in an OpenMDAO `Problem`.
 OpenMDAOCore.jl defines two Julia abstract types (`AbstractExplicitComponent` and `AbstractImplicitComponent`) and methods that mimic OpenMDAO's ExplicitComponent and ImplicitComponent classes.
-  * omjlcomps: A Python package (actually, a [OpenMDAO Plugin](https://openmdao.org/newdocs/versions/latest/features/experimental/plugins.html)) that defines two classes, `JuliaExplicitComp` and `JuliaImplicitComp`, which inherit from OpenMDAO's `ExplicitComponent` and `ImplicitComponent`, respectively.
+  * `omjlcomps`: A Python package (actually, a [OpenMDAO Plugin](https://openmdao.org/newdocs/versions/latest/features/experimental/plugins.html)) that defines two classes, `JuliaExplicitComp` and `JuliaImplicitComp`, which inherit from OpenMDAO's `ExplicitComponent` and `ImplicitComponent`, respectively.
     These components takes instances of concrete subtypes of `OpenMDAOCore.ExplicitComponent` and `OpenMDAOCore.ImplicitComponent` and turn them into instances of `JuliaExplicitComp` and `JuliaImplicitComp`.
     Like any other OpenMDAO `ExplicitComponent` or `ImplicitComponent` objects, `JuliaExplicitComp` and `JuliaImplicitComp` instances can be used in an OpenMDAO model, but call Julia code in their methods (`compute`, `apply_nonlinear`, etc.).
-  * OpenMDAO.jl: A Julia package that has the openmdao and omjlcomps Python packages as dependencies.
+  * OpenMDAO.jl: A Julia package that has the openmdao and `omjlcomps` Python packages as dependencies.
     Users can install `OpenMDAO.jl` and have the full power of the OpenMDAO framework at their disposal in Julia.

 ## How (Installation Instructions)?